 The first is pretty simple.
-In women with very little of their own breast tissue, we want to place as much tissue as possible over the implant so that it will look as natural as possible, and not like an implant.
+In women with very little natural breast tissue, we want to place as much as possible over the implant so that it will look as natural as possible, and not like an implant.
 With women who have little or no breast tissue, it can be quite a challenge to make their breasts not look like an implant – because that is almost all there is.
 So, if we placed their breast implants on top of the muscles, they would probably look like two round objects, sort of like half coconuts.
-Certainly not the look most women are going for.
+Certainly not the look most women want.

 Another Option For Better Shape

-I should point out that the other way to achieve this look is to use a shaped or tear drop implant.
-But I am not a big fan of these for a number of reasons, although we have them available for women who want them.
-These are making something of a comeback especially with form stable implants (aka gummy bear implants) particularly in post-mastectomy breast reconstruction.
+I should point out that the other way to achieve this look is to use a shaped or teardrop implant.
+But I am not a big fan of these for several reasons, although we have them available for women who want them.
+These are making something of a comeback, especially with form-stable implants (aka gummy bear implants), particularly in post-mastectomy breast reconstruction.

 Over The Muscle Advantages

-One of the advantages of going on top of the muscle when we can, is that the shape of the breast will not be affected as the chest muscles contract.
-When the pectoralis muscle is flexed it will press down on the implant and change its shape by either slightly flattening it, or by moving it a little upward or to the side.
-This is not harmful, and resolves when the muscle is relaxed.
+One of the advantages of going on top of the muscle when we can is that the shape of the breast will not be affected as the chest muscles contract.
+When the pectoralis muscle is flexed, it will press down on the implant and change its shape by either slightly flattening it, or by moving it a little upward or to the side.
+This is not harmful and resolves when the muscle is relaxed.
 But it doesn’t happen if the implant is on top of the muscle.
-[As a caveat, if I am working with someone who is a very heavy weight lifter, or competing in body building competitions, we will generally go on top of the muscle.
-Their breast implants may not look quite as natural as I would like, but with very large pectoralis muscles the look will be much more unnatural under the muscle, particularly when they flex.]
+[As a caveat, if I am working with someone who is a very heavy weight lifter, or competing in bodybuilding competitions, we will generally go on top of the muscle.
+Their breast implants may not look quite as natural as I would like, but with very large pectoralis muscles, the look will be much more unnatural under the muscle, mainly when they flex.]